DeFecT-FF: a machine learning force field framework for high throughput defect modeling in CdTe-based solar cells: Author Contributions Statement

 \section{Author Contributions Statement}

 A.M.-K. conceived and planned the research project and procured research funding.
-DFT computations and MLFF training tasks were performed by M.H.R.
-M.H.R. took the lead on writing and A.M.-K. contributed in editing and shaping the manuscript. \\
+DFT computations and MLFF training tasks were performed by M.H.R. and M.B.
+M.H.R. took the lead on writing; M.B. and A.M.-K. contributed in editing and shaping the manuscript. \\

 \pagenumbering{gobble}

 {S\Roman{table}} \thefigure{S\arabic{figure}}